-I’ve been making some version of this coconut curry red lentil soup for awhile, and am constantly tweaking the spices and which veggies I throw into the mix.
-Sometimes I use sweet potatoes instead of carrot, or spinach instead of kale.
+I’ve been making some version of this coconut curry red lentil soup for a while, and am constantly tweaking the spices and which veggies I throw into the mix.
+Sometimes I use sweet potatoes instead of carrots, or spinach instead of kale.
 Occasionally I’ll throw in some cauliflower or trimmed green beans.
 But these are constants: lots of curry powder, creamy coconut milk, and the fact that I always feel awesome after eating this soup.
 It gives me that “totally satisfied without feeling weighed down” vibe that can be hard to come by.

 One note about lentils: they are notorious for making some people gassy… and I’m one of them.
-Here are a couple strategies that have been successful for me:
+Here are a couple of strategies that have been successful for me:

 - Chew your food really thoroughly so that you’re basically doing half the digestive work before the lentils even hit your gut.